Rescue Me (Bell, Book & Candle song): Critical reception

 AllMusic editor Tom Demalon described the song as a "Celtic-tinged march", noting further that the lyrics "are long on affairs of the heart and Gross' delivery manages to give them mileage when they become trite."
-Chuck Taylor from Billboard viewed it as a "pure delight" and a "full-bodied anthemic midtempo number, which at times is as reminiscent of new age vocalist Enya as it is of rockers the Cranberries."
+Chuck Taylor from Billboard magazine named it a "pure delight" and a "full-bodied anthemic midtempo number, which at times is as reminiscent of new age vocalist Enya as it is of rockers the Cranberries."
 He remarked that the melody is "simply enchanting and instantly accessible without crossing too far into pure pop territory.
 Given the right care and a serious marketing campaign from Blackbird".

 Pan-European magazine Music & Media wrote, "After a slow start, this Berlin trio's epic rock ballad has taken off in a big way—but it was touch and go for a while."
 A reviewer from New Straits Times complimented the song as "refreshing and expressive".
 Music Week named it Single of the Week, noting its top 10 success in Austria, Spain, Switzerland and Germany.
 The reviewer added, "This single comes across sounding a little like one of the Cranberries' poppier tunes, and should do reasonably well on local radio over here [in the UK]."